 Hypothesis testing using R

-The main purpose of this hands-on workshop is to familiarize participants with key concepts of inferential statistics using the R software environment, a powerful, popular and free statistical and graphical programming language.
+The purpose of this hands-on workshop is to familiarize participants with key concepts of inferential statistics using the R software environment, a powerful, popular and free statistical and graphical programming language.
 Participants will learn about how to compute, report, and interpret hypothesis tests using R for popular statistical models such as correlation, contingency tables, chi-square test, t-test and ANOVA.
 To facilitate the learning process the main concepts will be illustrated by concrete examples and exercises.

-This workshop is relevant to biologists, researchers, psychologists, economist and generally any student who wishes to understand how to choose the right statistical test depending on the context/condition and to conduct the analysis by themselves using R. The workshop is relevant for all disciplines, although examples and exercises will focus on biological datasets.
+This workshop is relevant to biologists, researchers, psychologists, economists and generally any student who wishes to understand how to choose the right statistical test depending on the context/condition and to conduct the analysis by themselves using R. The workshop is relevant for all disciplines, although examples and exercises will focus on biological datasets.
 Prior knowledge of R is required (Introduction to R workshop is strongly recommended) as the basics of R will not be covered.

 - This one-day workshop will provide attendees with a friendly, gentle introduction to the theory behind hypothesis testing with R.